 Chinese Economy - Why has China been growing so fast in the last three decades?
 What are the keys to develop a successful business in China?
 How does the emergence of China affect the world economy?
 This course is designed to answer the above questions using a general framework developed for the Chinese economy.

 You’ll study with professors who conduct groundbreaking research, consult with governmental agencies and companies around the world, and share their experience with how financial policy impacts the domestic and global business environment.

-- Chang-Tai Hsieh, conducts research on growth and development.
+Chang-Tai Hsieh, Phyllis and Irwin Winkelried Professor of Economics, conducts research on growth and development.
 He has been a visiting scholar at the Federal Reserve Banks of San Francisco, New York, and Minneapolis, as well as the World Bank's Development Economics Group, and the Economic Planning Agency in Japan.

-- John Huizinga, conducts empirical studies in macroeconomics and finance - both domestic and international - and also studies econometric theory.
+John Huizinga, Walter David "Bud" Fackler Distinguished Service Professor of Economics, conducts empirical studies in macroeconomics and finance - both domestic and international - and also studies econometric theory.
 His research has appeared in numerous journals, including Econometrica, the Journal of Econometrics, and the Journal of Monetary Economics.

 Brent Neiman, associate professor of economics and Neubauer Family Faculty Fellow, conducts research on international macroeconomics and trade and is a faculty research fellow at the National Bureau of Economic Research.
 He previously served as the staff economist for international finance on the White House Council of Economic Advisers and has worked at the Federal Reserve Bank of Chicago, at McKinsey and Company, and at the McKinsey Global Institute.